 In recent years, we have learned that the medicinal powers that cannabis holds are vast.
 In order to understand the health benefits of cannabinoids and cannabis, we need to first get familiar with the endocannabinoid system.
-The endocannabinoid system (ECS) is a biochemical communication system in the human body, largely comprised of endocannabinoids, receptors, and enzymes that regulate various functions including sleep, mood, memory, appetite, reproduction, and pain sensation.
+The endocannabinoid system (ECS) is a biochemical communication system in the human body, largely comprised of endocannabinoids, receptors, and enzymes that regulates various functions including sleep, mood, memory, appetite, reproduction, and pain sensation.
 This intricate system was first discovered in the 60's and 70’s when scientists were researching the effects of cannabis on the human body.
 The ECS allows our bodies to process and interact with cannabis and its phytocannabinoids which is why we feel benefits like pain relief and anxiety reduction when we consume it.

 We can gain a deeper understanding of the system by defining the word endocannabinoid, which simply means ‘cannabis-like substances that naturally occur inside us’.
 The key function of the ECS is returning us to or maintaining homeostasis.
 Homeostasis is your body's internal balance system that works to keep everything in the right ‘zone’.
 Think of homeostasis as the control panel for your internal environment - things like your heartbeat, temperature, hunger gauge, and immune response are all regulated by homeostasis.
 When something goes haywire within the body, your ECS acts as a rescue team to correct it.

 So how does the ECS know when to act?
 Extensive research points to two cannabinoid receptors found in select tissue on the surface of cells:

 CB1 - which is in the central nervous system (brain and nerves of the spinal cord, this receptor also triggers psychoactive effects)